raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 *[API]: Application Programming Interface

   - Register a Twitter account (if you don't already have one to use)
-  - Create a Twitter Application
+  - Create a Twitter application
   - Copy your credentials

 ### Register for a Twitter account

+- **Note:** If you are underage, check with your parents to be sure that they are okay with you having a Twitter account.
+If you are under 13, then you will have to ask a parent or guardian to set up an account for you using their name and information.

 - Create a Twitter account at [twitter.com](https://twitter.com).
-If you are under 13, then you will have to use an account set up by a parent or guardian using their name and information.

     ![Create Twitter account](images/signup.png)